 Energex, as a subsidiary of a GOC, Energy Queensland Limited, reports against the Corporate Governance Guidelines for Government Owned Corporations, issued by the Queensland Government.

-The Guidelines provide the framework for all GOCs, including Energex, to develop, implement, review and report upon their corporate governance arrangements.
+The Guidelines provide the framework for all GOCs and GOC subsidiaries, including Energex, to develop, implement, review and report upon their corporate governance arrangements.

 Within the Guidelines - the 'Code of Conduct and Conflicts of Interest Best Practice Guide for Government Owned Corporations' - establishes recommendations for the implementation and continuous monitoring of conduct and conflict policies.

 In line with this, The Board and senior management continue to promote the refinement of our corporate governance framework.

 Our Board operates with a clear delineation between the roles and responsibilities of the Board and individual Directors, and the matters which are delegated to management.

 These arrangements are set out in the Board's Charter.